For the complete documentation index, see llms.txt. This page is also available as Markdown.

 Image Validation and Upload Request

-The glance service validates the image formatarrow-up-right and confirms that its virtual size (can be fetched using the command qemu-img info <image_name>.qcow2 on glance host) meets the requirements.
+The glance service validates the image format and confirms that its virtual size (can be fetched using the command qemu-img info <image_name>.qcow2 on glance host) meets the requirements.
 Then the Image PUT /v2/images/<IMAGE_UUID>/file request is placed to upload image data to a temporary staging area, ideally at the default staging location (If default directory changed, then check the custom location) /var/lib/glance/os_glance_staging_store/.

 INFO glance.location [None [REQ-ID] [USER_ID] [TENANT_ID] - - default default] Image format matched and virtual size computed: 41126400